Rand-ludtke/rand-dnd/content/towns and cities/Direfosefo/Alta Estate.md

 ## **Residents**

-### **Patsy Alta (Human, Female, Mid-30s)**
+### **Patsy Alta (Elf, Female)**

 A talented barista and herbalist, Patsy has a warm and welcoming demeanor.
-However, since the **deal with the devils**, she has become more withdrawn, **occasionally staring off into space** as if lost in thought.
+However, in recent months, she has become more withdrawn, **occasionally staring off into space** as if lost in thought.
 She still **cares deeply about her business and her customers**, but an underlying anxiety clings to her.

-- **Suspicious of the Mayor:** Patsy regrets their arrangement but feels trapped.
-- **Still Holds Faith:** Secretly **carries a small holy symbol**, hoping it will protect her from whatever she’s entangled in.
+With the café’s recent success and the opening of a second location, she seems stretched thin, juggling growth with personal reflection.
+As a mother, she was often distant—**more focused on operations than affection**—leaving Lu Alta to grow up in a home where love was measured in results.

+---

-### **Calluway Alta (Human, Male, Late-30s)**
+### **Calluway Alta (Elf, Male)**

 The business-minded half of the couple, Calluway is **fully committed** to ensuring the café’s success.
-While he claims to have no regrets, his **nervous glances at the mayor’s representatives** tell a different story.
-He has become more ruthless in his business dealings, unwilling to jeopardize what they’ve built.

-- **Loyal, but Hiding Something:** He keeps an **extra contract separate from the others**, hidden within the locked desk in his study.
-- **Sleepless Nights:** Often **paces the house at night**, muttering to himself.
+With their recent expansion into a second location, he’s become even more focused and unyielding.
+Though he speaks proudly of their achievements, **there’s a tension in his posture**, as if constantly bracing for the next setback.
+He and Patsy raised Lu Alta with a strict, success-first mindset, often prioritizing the business over their son’s emotional well-being.